Separate names with a comma.

 Do they improve sound or just make everything more organized/easier to plug in?

+Opinions vary on all types of connectors.
+Some swear that spades are the ultimate.
 I use bananas for simplicity of use and notice no difference over bare wire or spades.
 But then it takes a true audiophile ear to take measure of these things...and apparently I don't have it.

 No improvement.
 I use them for every connection as well, just because there's no chance of stray wires and it makes connection so much simpler to use.
 How long does it take you to twist the wire ends, insert, then twist the connector for each wire vs just popping the plugs in?
 There was a thread not too long ago about someone having problems with their system that turned out to be a few stray strands of wire.
 Someone's comment was that bananas show their value in a situation like that.
 I don't like spade connectors, and they really make no difference compared to bananas.

 Spades are superior due to having the largest contact area of the bunch.
 Whether that translates into an audible difference is debatable.
 I use both in my system.
 The harder to access connections get bananas for ease of use & spades on everything else.
 Bare wire is a pain to deal with, especially on some of the amps/receivers out there without true 5 way binding posts. -Dave

+Chris, I too have used both.
+The only drawback that I find with bannana plugs is the amount of extension they cause behind the receiver.
+They stick straight out where as spades allow you to exit down at a right angle.
 Either way, I prefer to solder my wire to contact connection after crimping.
 I then follow up with shrink tubing over the joint.
 It's easy for me, I work for an electronics manufacturer that does alot of assembly work.
 Good Luck, Al. Wise